Iowa DOT relaxes licensing, registration rules amid outbreak

 The department announced the following immediate actions to help combat the spread of the virus:

-- Trucks traveling on non-interstate roads while hauling food, medical supplies, cleaning products or household goods are allowed to exceed allowed weights by up to 12.5%, as long as the total weight does not exceed 90,000 pounds.

-- Driver's license and ID business at service centers is being done by appointment only.
+- Driver’s license and ID business at service centers is being done by appointment only.
 Visit IowaDOT.gov/mvd/other-appointments to schedule a time.
-Additionally, all non-commercial driving tests will be discontinued and rescheduled.
-Sick visitors will be asked to delay appointments.
+Additionally, all noncommercial driving tests will be discontinued and rescheduled.